10 practical ways small business owners can save money

 8. Get a better business bank account

-Different business bank accounts charge different fees, so it’s worth checking whether you could save money by switching to a better account.
+Different business bank accounts charge different fees, so it’s worth checking whether you could save money by switching to a new account

 For example, if your business carries out a lot of transactions and your account works on a pay-as-you-go basis (where you pay per transaction), it could be cheaper to switch to an account that charges a monthly fee but offers unlimited free banking transactions in return.